-SCHOLASTIC CORPORATION 401(k) SAVINGS AND RETIREMENT PLAN Table of Contents
+SCHOLASTIC CORPORATION 401(k) SAVINGS AND RETIREMENT PLAN Financial Statements and Supplemental Schedule December 31, 2011 and 2010 and Year ended December 31, 2011

+Table of Contents

 Page Number

-Report of Independent Registered Public Accounting Firm
+Report of Independent Registered Public Accounting Firm 1

-1

 Financial Statements

 Statements of Net Assets Available for Benefits 2

 Statement of Changes in Net Assets Available for Benefits 3

 Notes to Financial Statements 4

 Supplemental Schedule

-Schedule H, Line 4i - Schedule of Assets (held at end of year) 12
+Schedule H, Line 4i - Schedule of Assets (held end of year) 12

 Signatures 13

-Exhibits 14
+Exhibits 15

-Consent of Independent Registered Public Accounting Firm 15
+Consent of Independent Registered Public Accounting Firm

-Report of Independent Auditors
+Report of Independent Registered Public Accounting Firm

-To the Retirement Plan Committee of the Board of Directors of Scholastic Corporation.
+To the Retirement Plan Committee of the Board of Directors of Scholastic Corporation,

-We have audited the accompanying statements of net assets available for benefits of the Scholastic Corporation 401(k) Savings and Retirement Plan as of December 31, 2010 and 2009, and the related statement of changes in net assets available for benefits for the year ended December 31, 2010.
+We have audited the accompanying statements of net assets available for benefits of the Scholastic Corporation 401(k) Savings and Retirement Plan as of December 31, 2011 and 2010, and the related statement of changes in net assets available for benefits for the year ended December 31, 2011.
 These financial statements are the responsibility of the Scholastic Corporation's Retirement Plan Committee.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 We were not engaged to perform an audit of the Plan's internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial, we express no such opinion.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2010 and 2009, and the changes in its net assets available for benefits for the year ended December 31, 2010, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2011 and 2010, and the changes in its net assets available for benefits for the year ended December 31, 2011, in conformity with U.S. generally accepted accounting principles.

-Our audits were performed for the purpose of forming an opinion on the financial statements taken as a whole.
-The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2010, is presented for purposes of additional analysis and is not a required part of the financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-This supplemental schedule is the responsibility of the Scholastic Corporation's Retirement Plan Committee.
-This supplemental schedule has been subjected to the auditing procedures applied in our audits of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the financial statements taken as a whole.
+The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2011, is presented for purposes of additional analysis and is not a required part of the financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+Such information is the responsibility of the Scholastic Corporation's Retirement Plan Committee.
+The information has been subjected to the auditing procedures applied in our audits of the financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.

-/s/ Ernst & Young LLP

-New York, New York
+/s/ Ernst & Young LLP New York, New York June 18, 2012

-June 27, 2011

-SCHOLASTIC CORPORATION 401(k) SAVINGS AND RETIREMENT PLAN STATEMENTS OF NET ASSETS AVAILABLE FOR BENEFITS

-(Amounts in thousands)
+SCHOLASTIC CORPORATION 401(k) SAVINGS AND RETIREMENT PLAN STATEMENTS OF NET ASSETS AVAILABLE FOR BENEFITS (Amounts in thousands)